 This woman needs to consider her own happiness, because surely her mother wants her to be happy as well.
-While it's important that you value your mother and father, it's also important that you value yourself as much.
-To be a good caregiver, you need to value yourself.
+While it's important that you value your parents, to be a good caregiver, you need to also value yourself.

-Question: Are there common regrets people have about their lives at the end.
-Also how do you talk to children about death?
+Q: Are there common regrets people have about their lives at the end?
+Also, how do you talk to children about death?

 Some patients do not want to show their weakness or show how much pain they are in.
 I believe that they choose the time to quietly face their own deaths by themselves.
-Some patients become well, so they need to transfer to a different place.
-For example, one lady really liked our place, and was so sad when she heard she had to go to different place.
-On the day that she was supposed to move to a different facility, her heart stopped.
+Some patients become well, so they need to be transfered to a different place.
+For example, one lady really liked our space, and was so sad when she heard she had to go to different facility.
+On the day that she was supposed to move, her heart stopped.